 - Approximation techniques at the technology level

-To get a first impression please check out the Introduction slides (PDF).
 In exercise/tutorial sessions the efficiency of these techniques in various domains are examined, including deep learning and digital signal processing.

 Who Should Take this Course?